ss468/ss468/README.md

 ======================================================================================================================================

--I am currently
- learning WEB-DEVELOPMENT
+-Full-Stack AI Web Developer
 -----------------------------------------

 * 🌍  I'm based in Banglore
 * ✉️  You can contact me at [srikanthjoshi96@gmail.com]
-* Intrested in Tech and Football
+* Intrested in Tech|Football|Geopolitics